Can First-Time Buyers Get a 100% Mortgage?

 A mortgage in principle isn’t there to show the maximum you could borrow.
 It should reflect what sits comfortably in your budget.

 Knowing your real limits before you start negotiating keeps you steady – and in control.
-So, when considering 100% mortgages always remain cautious.
+When considering no-deposit mortgage options, always remain cautious about the longer-term commitment they represent.

 FAQs